cksajil/BioSensor/README.md

 Analysis of bamboo strips with sample concentration 3-12 mmol/l separated by 0.5 mmol/l.
 ### Trial_5
 Analysis of Taliyola strips with sample concentration 3.5-6.5 mmol/l separated by 1.0 mmol/l.
+### Trial_6
+Analysis of Filter paper with Normalisation with sample concentration ---- mmol/l separated by --- mmol/l.